Stop People Dying Too Young (the LeDeR programme)

 Watch a video of our 2019 response here

-In 2022 the group worked with colleagues in the NHS to create information to make it easier to plan for the future.
-They made a video about Emergency Health Care Plans.
-You can see the video here
+In 2022 the group made a video about Emergency Health Care Plans.
+You can watch the video here

-In 2021, the group worked with journalist George Julian to create resources to help people with a learning disability and their families understand what a Coroner does and what an inquest is.
+In 2021, the group created resources to help people understand what a Coroner does and what an inquest is.

 You can watch the Coroner video here